Bragueton-Fitz/simpleblog/README.md

 ## Instructions

-1. Clone this repository and change into your new directory.
+1. Clone this repository and cd into your new directory.

 2. Install the jekyll and bundler gems.